 Continue on through another, taller black iron gate, down a pathway (sometimes it's candlelit!) to our rear garden, filled with hyacinths, lilies, a trumpet vine, and a hummingbird-attracting honeysuckle vine.
 Sit on this large shaded patio, eating your breakfast (they say it's blasphemous to eat indoors during the Chicago summer months!) just next to our modern Japanese-inspired river rock garden.
 A tall birch fence on the north side and the garage blocking the view from the alley ensures privacy, while a shorter fence on the alternate side allows sociability with the neighbors.
 In the evening hours, plug in the fairy lights (the plug connection is right by the stairs) for a romantic ambiance.
 (I was pretty excited, b/c it turned out prettier than I had even planned!)
 We have worked hard over the past 6 years to create an inviting, peaceful garden with plenty of variety and interest... future plans include a water feature, an outdoor shower, a vertical garden, and a pond...

-Enter our home through the rear.
+Enter your living space through the rear door on the first level.
 This space will be yours while you are our house guests.
 The house is over 100 years old, so it has beautiful ARCHITECTURE, but all of the modern features so that you can actually enjoy its character.

-As you walk in, you will see an open floor plan, with a BRAND NEW IKEA KITCHEN, cooking supplies (if you find that you need something culturally specific, like a griddle, a tortilla roller, or an idli pot, we probably have it upstairs... just ask!), and a large repositionable (it's on wheels!) multipurpose butcher block surface.
+As you walk in, you will see an open floor plan, with a BRAND NEW IKEA KITCHEN, cooking supplies (if you find that you need something culturally specific, like a griddle, a tortilla roller, or an idli pot, or even a specific spice, we probably have it upstairs... just ask!), and a large repositionable (it's on wheels!) multipurpose butcher block surface.
 Two bar stools accompany a bar-level eating/work space.
 Plug in your computer and other electronics in one of three power strips.
 Two are located under the work space.
 One is hidden under the kitchen counter next to the stove.
-We have a bagel/toast toaster, 12-cup coffee maker, coffee bean grinder, & 1-cup french press in the apartment.
+We have a bagel/toast toaster, 12-cup coffee maker, electric tea kettle (added due to many requests for tea!), coffee bean grinder, & 1-cup french press in the apartment.
 (The free gourmet coffee is in the freezer.)
 A dishwasher, gas stove, oven, microwave, refrigerator, & washer/dryer complete the amenities.
 Plus, for the grilling types, we have a new outdoor grill on the 2nd level just waiting to be tried out!
 If you need something else, you can always text me and ask if we have it... who knows?... we probably do and we're more than willing to lend...

 OUR "SNACK SHOP"

 For those late arrivals and those rushed mornings... or for when you've walked all day & are starving, but can't bear the thought of running out for a snack...
 I've stocked the space with goodies.
-At the moment, until they run out, we have chips, Oreos, pudding snacks, wine, regular and diet Pepsi or Coke, local beers, & Nutri Grain bars.
+At the moment, until they run out, we have chips, snack-packs of cookies, pudding snacks, wine, regular and diet Pepsi or Coke, local beers, & Nutri Grain bars and Snickers bars.
 The snacks change based on what we happened to pick up when we were shopping.
 You can pay for your cravings by putting money in a vase on the counter.

 OUR FREE "COOKING ESSENTIALS"